guanqun-yang/wordpress/_posts/2023-09-19-reading-notes-understanding-dataset-difficulty-with-v-usable-information.md

 - Identifying the annotation errors (Section 3).
 - Using the metric to select challenging samples for data selection, including training data selection, data augmentation, and TCP (Section 4).
 - Guiding the creation of new specifications as it is possible to compute the token-wise metric (Section 4.3).

+# Additional Notes

+- It is quite surprising that the CoLA dataset is more difficult than SNLI and MNLI according to the authors' measure.

 # Reference